 Scheduling routine eye exams is an integral part of overall health and wellness.
 Far too many people put off having their eyes checked until a problem develops.
 Many eye disorders don’t manifest symptoms until the condition is moderate to severe, which is why early detection is so important.
-At Amirikia Eye Center, Dr. David Gourwitz offers comprehensive eye exams in a warm and welcoming environment.
+At Amirikia Eye Center, Dr. Duffy offers comprehensive eye exams in a warm and welcoming environment.
 Use the simple online scheduling tool to find a good time to visit the Pontiac, Michigan office.

-When you come in for your eye exam, Dr. Gourwitz asks about your general health history and any specific eye concerns that you have.
+When you come in for your eye exam, Dr. Duffy asks about your general health history and any specific eye concerns that you have.
 A thorough physical exam follows, which is painless and swift.

 Next, you receive eye drops to numb your eyes.
-That allows Dr. Gourwitz to test your eye pressure without discomfort.
+That allows Dr. Duffy to test your eye pressure without discomfort.
 Eye drops can also dilate your pupils, allowing her to examine the inner portion of your eye using special lights.
 Again, this exam is painless, and she explains each step beforehand.

 Depending on the information gleaned during your eye exam, you may receive additional testing.